danaardana/MovieRec/README_PROJECT.md

 - Clear separation of concerns
 - Easier to test and maintain
 - Can be replaced/swapped without affecting CF algorithm

+### 4. Cold Start Fallback

+**Decision**: When no similar users are found, fall back to popular movies by average rating.

+**Rationale**:
+- Solves the cold start problem for new users or users with few ratings
+- Ensures all users get recommendations, improving user experience
+- Popular movies are a reasonable default when personalized recommendations aren't possible
+- Maintains the same response format, so frontend doesn't need special handling

+**User Experience**:
+- Shows notification bar only (no error modal) to avoid alarming users
+- Notification displays terminal-style message matching backend output: "Warning: No similar users found for user X. Using popular movies fallback (cold start solution)."
+- Recommendations are still provided (popular movies), so user experience is seamless

+### 5. User Inclusion Guarantee

+**Decision**: Always include requested user in dataset, even if not in top N most active users.

+**Rationale**:
+- Users like 1, 2, etc. may not be in top 2000 most active users
+- But they exist in the dataset and should work
+- Prevents "user not found" errors for valid user IDs
+- Only adds one extra user, minimal memory impact
+- Implemented via `required_user_id` parameter in `load_data()`

 ---